cyrillkuettel/rover/README.md

 # System Architecture Overview
 ![](https://github.com/cyrillkuettel/rover/blob/main/doc/diagram/w.png)
+There are two Docker Containers: Gunicorn and Nginx.
+Most requests are not served by nginx directly, but passed to the FastAPI app which sits behind nginx.
+That concerns dynamic calls, rather than static content.
+This is implemented by setting a proxy_pass in the nginx.conf.
+## Worker Threads
 The number of Worker threads is variable.
-Generally speaking, it can scale with the number of CPU cores.
+Generally speaking, they scale with the number of CPU cores.
+This configuration can be overridden in the [varia/gunicorn.conf](gunicorn.conf) file.

 # Milestones
 - [x] Websocket endpoint for low-latency bidirectional coummunication